quicwg/ops-drafts/draft-ietf-quic-manageability.md

 a server during the handshake.
 In addition, the symmetry of a flow (whether primarily client-to-server, primarily server-to-client, or roughly bidirectional, as input to basic traffic classification techniques) can be inferred through the measurement of data rate in each direction.
-As QUIC encrypts data as well as control frames, the role of an endpoint can only be estimated based on the packet size.
-However, QUIC packets containing only control frames, such as ACK-only packets, may be padded; but padding is not required.
+Note that QUIC packets containing only control frames (such as ACK-only packets) may be padded.
+Padding, though optional, may conceal connection roles or flow symmetry information.

 ## Round-Trip Time (RTT) Measurement {#sec-rtt}